 - Let broth simmer for 10 minutes.

-- Add turnips to pot and allow them to cook down slighty.
+- Add turnips greens to pot and allow them to cook down slightly.

-- Stir, cover and simmer for 1 hour (stirring occassionally)
+- Stir, cover and simmer for 1 hour (stirring occasionally)

 - Remove lid and taste to adjust seasonings again.
 (I usually add a bit more salt, black pepper and hot sauce)

 - Stir in baking soda and liquid smoke. (this will help further lessen the bitterness)

 - Cover and simmer for an additional 10- 20 minutes or until greens are tender to your liking.

 It says in the video that the baking soda sizzles a little because there’s vinegar in there, but don’t see vinegar in the recipe.

 There is vinegar is in hot sauce

 I made this tonight.
 I used 4 slices of sausage bacon instead of the turkey.
 It was so good.
 Thanks for the recipe.